wp-plugins/grand-media/readme.txt

 *   [Afflux Module](http://codeasily.com/portfolio-item/gmedia-afflux/) with touch/swipe interface on mobile browsers.
 Test it and give me know what problem you have or not have with Gmedia plugin.
 *   [Phantom Module](http://codeasily.com/portfolio-item/gmedia-phantom/) is the Wall/Grid Gallery with social sharing - you can easily change thumbnail sizes, colors, navigation, borders, add stylish labels to thumbnails ... and much more.
 PhotoSwipe like theme on touch devices.. only better.
 *   [PhotoBox Module](http://codeasily.com/portfolio-item/gmedia-photobox/) - a lightweight image gallery which uses only CSS3 for silky-smooth animations and transitions.
+*   [Music Player Module](http://codeasily.com/portfolio-item/gmedia-music-player/) - beautiful audio player with playlist is totally written in JQuery and HTML5.

 Help me make it best gallery plugin: test it and [write suggestions](http://codeasily.com/community/forum/gmedia-gallery-wordpress-plugin/) how it could be improved in feature versions.